 Danki breed is distributed in the Vizianagram district (Bobli region) and adjoining parts of the Srikakulam district of Andhra Pradesh.
-Its color is mainly brown followed by black.
+Its color is mainly brown, followed by black.

 Ghagus breed is a pure Indian breed and is mostly found in Andhra Pradesh.
-This is a good table bird and the hen is a fair layer, a good sitter, and a real mother.
+This is a good table bird, and the hen is a fair layer, a good sitter, and a real mother.
 The color pattern is patchy in males and spotted in females.
-The neck is covered with golden feathers and wattles are absent.
+The neck is covered with golden feathers, and wattles are absent.
 The birds are maintained largely for eggs and game purposes and are mainly reared in a backyard.
 The hens are good layers.

 Backyard Poultry Farming in Andhra Pradesh

 Backyard poultry farming in Andhra Pradesh is more beneficial to small, marginal farmers, landless laborers, and tribal and backward areas.
-But it has been encountering constraints such as low egg production and poor weight gain, poor vaccination, and higher mortality rate, and also increased nutrition status of tribal people.
+However, it has been encountering constraints such as low egg production and poor weight gain, poor vaccination, and higher mortality rate, and also increased nutrition status of tribal people.

-By adopting rural poultry farming, the high incidence of protein hunger in the rural population particularly in pregnant and lactating mothers and growing kids can be obviated.
+By adopting rural poultry farming, the high incidence of protein hunger in the rural population, particularly in pregnant and lactating mothers and growing kids, can be obviated.

-Backyard poultry farming will generate petty cash for household requirements to providing balanced food within rural areas.
+Backyard poultry farming will generate petty cash for household requirements to provide balanced food within rural areas.
 Feeding management of poultry birds in the backyard is easy by using household wastes, farm products, and green vegetation.
-The poultry birds reared in the backyard farming fetches premium rates due to high consumer acceptability even in the urban regions even though plenty of eggs and poultry meat from commercial units are accessible.
+The poultry birds reared in the backyard farming fetches premium rates due to high consumer acceptability even in the urban regions, even though plenty of eggs and poultry meat from commercial units are accessible.

-Backyard poultry farming utilizes minimum inputs, least human attention, and causes less environmental pollution.
+Backyard poultry farming utilizes minimum inputs, less human attention, and less environmental pollution.
 These birds can thrive well under adverse environmental conditions such as poor housing, poor management, and poor feeding.
 These poultry birds are sturdy and resistant to most common poultry diseases because of their high immune competence.
 Less fat content in the meat of these poultry birds makes it acceptable to even-aged people.

 Process for Poultry Framing Business in Andhra Pradesh